microsoft/generative-ai-for-beginners/8-building-search-applications/README.md

 After completing this lesson, you will be able to:

-- The difference between semantic and keyword search.
+- Tell the difference between semantic and keyword search.
 - Explain what Text Embeddings are.
-- Explain how to use Embeddings to search for data.
-- Create an application that uses Embeddings to search for data.
+- Create an application using Embeddings to search for data.

 ## Why build a search application?